objcio/articles/2015-02-10-camera-capture-on-ios.md

 }
 ```

-It looks quite similar to the single image capture, but the completion handler is called as many times as the number of elements in the settings array.
+It appears rather similar to the single image capture, but the completion handler is called as many times as the number of elements in the settings array.

 ### Conclusion